-For example, Fig. 1 shows the events taking place when user Bob publishes rdf{anno} at p_1 .
-First, he performs a look up to determine the view definitions to which the new annotation may add some tuples (step 1).
-In our Figure, p_6 holds a view definition index entry referring to such a view.
-Upon receiving the view definition, say that of v_2 which p_3 holds, p_1 extracts the tuples corresponding to $v_2(rdf{anno})$ and sends them to p_3 (step 2), which appends them to the view extent.
-Observe that the contribution of rdf{anno} to the view could be evaluated locally at p_1 , assuming the view is a tree pattern.
+For example, Fig. 1 shows the events taking place when user Bob publishes $rdf{anno}$ at $p_1$ .
+Firstly, he performs a look up to determine (a possible superset of) the view definitions to which the new annotation may add some tuples (step 1).
+In our Figure, $p_6$ holds a view definition index entry referring to such a view.
+Upon receiving the view definition, say that of $v_2$ which $p_3$ holds, $p_1$ extracts the tuples corresponding to $v_2(rdf{anno})$ and sends them to $p_3$ (step 2), which appends them to the view extent.
+Observe that the contribution of $rdf{anno}$ to the view could be evaluated locally at $p_1$ , assuming the view is a tree pattern.

 This resource publication process needs to be extended to accommodate views with joins.
 Indeed, in such cases, a peer publishing some new content needs to know if and where, in the whole network, some other content may satisfy a value join with its own.
-One solution is to maintain, instead of a join pattern view, one view per each tree pattern, and compute view tuples incrementally as new tuples are added to each tree pattern, in the style of incremental maintenance for join views [7].
-However, this may lead to accumulating an unbound amount of data, if, for instance, many documents matching one view tree pattern are published, which do not join with any other tree pattern.
-To deal with this shortcoming, we devised more efficient techniques both for the cases when join predicates do and do not involve URI attributes [8].
-We notice that joins over URI attributes are present whenever a view queries documents with annotations.
+One way to implement this is to maintain, in fact, instead of a tree pattern join view, one view per each tree pattern, and compute view tuples incrementally as new tuples are added to each tree pattern, in the style of incremental maintenance for join views [9].
+However, this may lead to accumulating an unbound amount of data, if, for instance, many documents matching one view tree pattern are published, which do not join with any other document or annotation.
+To deal with this shortcoming, we devised more efficient techniques both for the cases when join predicates do and do not involve URI attributes [10].
+We notice that joins over (possibly virtual) URI attributes are present whenever a view queries documents with annotations.